Announcements:

 6. How to write effective answers for the Civil Engineering optional?

-To write effective answers, structure them clearly with headings and subheadings, and support your points with examples—practice writing within a time limit.
+In essence, to write effective answers, structure them clearly with headings and subheadings, and support your points with examples, practice writing within a time limit.

 The best engineering branch for UPSC is subjective, but Civil, Mechanical, and Electrical Engineering are popular due to the optional subject availability.